googleapis/google-cloud-cpp/ci/kokoro/README.md

 triggered by GitHub pull requests download the cached image, then use that cache to rebuild the image (which usually results in "nothing to rebuild") and then run the build using the newly created image.
-Builds triggered by GitHub commits to a branch (typically `master` or a release branch) only use the cache if rebuilding the image from scratch fails.
+Builds triggered by GitHub commits to a branch (typically `main` or a release branch) only use the cache if rebuilding the image from scratch fails.
 Such builds also push new versions of the cached image to GCR.